-Plantar fasciitis is a condition that sends sharp shooting pains across the bottom of your feet.
-The things you take for granted like getting out of bed or walking to the bathroom in the morning just aren’t easy anymore.
-What causes this common disorder and does walking help?
-How can you stop the pain of plantar fasciitis and help your poor aching feet?
+Plantar fasciitis is a condition that sends sharp, shooting pains across the bottom of your feet.
+Normal, daily tasks, especially getting out of bed in the morning, just aren’t easy anymore.

 What Is Plantar Fasciitis?

 The plantar fascia is the ligament or the long, flat piece of tissue on the bottom of the foot that runs from the toes to the heel.
-The plantar fascia follows the arch of your foot and is shaped like a bow string.
+The plantar fascia follows the arch of your foot and is shaped like a bowstring.
 Its job is to provide cushioning for the impact of running and walking and to support the arch of your foot.

 - Burning across your foot

-- Foot pain after exercise
+- Foot pain that gets worse after exercise

 - Stiffness and mobility issues